leninalbertolp/materializecss-snippets/README.md

 ##Intallation.

-###PackageControl Installation (Not available, sorry there is already a similar plugin Package Control).
+###PackageControl Installation (Not available, sorry there is already a similar plugin Package Control). :cry:

 You can install this awesome plugin through the [Package Control](https://packagecontrol.io/installation).